-We concluded that the methodology applied by the external valuer was appropriate and that the external valuations were a reasonable assessment of the market value of investment properties at 31 March 2023.
+We concluded that the methodology applied by the external valuer was appropriate and that the external valuations were to the Audit Committee a reasonable assessment of the market value of investment properties at 31 March 2023.
 Our Chartered Surveyors concluded that the sample of valuations they reviewed were within a reasonable range.